ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Grids.md

 All ACCESS global ocean and sea-ice models use a tripolar grid.
 For ACCESS-OM3, new grids will be created from scratch for all resolutions.
 So-far a new grid  (1142 x 1440 cells) has been created for 25km configurations.
+For ACCESS-OM3, new grids will be created from scratch for all resolutions.
+New grids  (1142 x 1440 cells) have been created for 25km configurations and 100km (360 x 324 cells) configurations.
-The 25km grid and future OM3 grids largely follows the grids used in OM2, with some refinements to increase resolution and extent around Antarctica, and align the equator with model cell centres, rather than edges.
+The OM3 grids largely follows the grids used in OM2, with some refinements to increase resolution and extent around Antarctica, and align the equator with model cell centres, rather than edges.

-Ocean cells cover the global ocean from the North Pole to south of the Antarctic ice shelf edge (81&deg; S).
+Ocean cells cover the global ocean from the North Pole to south of the Antarctic ice shelf edge.
 The longitude range is −280 to +80&deg; E, placing the join in the middle of the Indian Ocean.
 The grid is defined using the conventional tripolar definition[@Murray1996a] in all configurations, with two northern poles placed on land at 65&deg; N, −100&deg; E and 65&deg; N, 80&deg; E, and a third pole at the South Pole; consequently, the grid